Constructions of entanglement-assisted quantum MDS codes from generalized Reed-Solomon codes: Introduction

 \section{Introduction}

-In recent decades, the quantum information science has developed rapidly.
-In order to reduce decoherence over quantum information channels, Quantum error-correcting (QEC) codes were introduced.
-After Calderbank et al.\cite{CRSS98} gave the connection between QEC codes and classical linear error-correcting codes, the research of QEC codes made rapidly progress.
-A number of QEC codes with good parameters were constructed from classical linear error-correcting codes with certain self-orthogonality properties(see \cite{KZL13, LZLX13, KZL14, GLL21, LG09, L04} and the references therein for details).
-However, the self-orthogonality condition is an obstacle to the development of QEC codes.

-Later, Brun et al.\cite{BDH06} proposed entanglement-assisted stabilizer formalism can be developed to construct QEC codes with the help of pre-shared entanglement between the sender and the receiver.
-The related codes are called entanglement-assisted quantum error-correcting (EAQEC) codes.
-Also, it allows arbitrary classical linear error-correcting codes without the self-orthogonality constraint to construct EAQEC codes.
-After that, many researchers have been devoted to construct EAQEC codes with good parameters via classical liner error-correcting codes(\cite{SHB11, GHMR19, GJG18, HDB07} and the references therein).
+Over recent decades, the quantum information science has developed very rapidly.
+Quantum error-correcting (QEC) codes were introduced in order to minimize the decoherence phenomenon over the quantum information channel.
+After Calderbank et al.\cite{CRSS98} gave a connection between classical linear error-correcting codes and QEC codes, the research of QEC codes has made rapidly progress.
+By utilizing self-orthogonal classical error-correcting codes, a number of QEC codes with favorable parameters have been derived (see \cite{KZL13, LZLX13, KZL14, GLL21, LG09, L04, WZ15} and the relevant references therein).
+Nevertheless, the self-orthogonality condition forms an obstacle to the construction of QEC codes.
+Later, a breakthrough had been made by Brun et al. in \cite{BDH06}, where entanglement-assisted (EA) stabilizer formalism was proposed, which utilizes pre-shared entanglement among the sender as well as the receiver to construct QEC codes.
+The associated codes are known as entanglement-assisted quantum error-correcting (EAQEC) codes, that may be constructed from arbitrary classical linear error-correcting codes without the self-orthogonality constraint.
+After that, numerous researchers have been working on constructing EAQEC codes with good parameters via classical linear error-correcting codes (see \cite{SHB11, GHMR19, GJG18, HDB07,GWF23} and the references therein).

-Let $q$ be a prime power, a $q$-ary EAQEC code can be denoted as $[[n,k,d;c]]_q$, which encodes $k$ information qubits into $n$ channel qubits with the help of $c$ pairs of maximally entangled states and corrects up to $\lfloor\frac{d-1}{2}\rfloor$ errors, where $d$ is the minimum distance of the code.
-In particular, if $c=0$, then it is called a standard $[[n,k,d]]_q$ QEC code.
-Similar to the quantum Singleton bound of QEC codes, we have the following more general entanglement-assisted(EA)-quantum Singleton bound for EAQEC codes.
+Suppose that $q$ is a prime power, an $[[n,k,d;c]]_q$ EAQEC code can correct at most $\lfloor\frac{d-1}{2}\rfloor$ errors by encoding $k$ information qudits into $n$ channel qudits with the assistance of $c$ copies of maximally entangled states.
+In particular, if $c=0$, it is the so-called standard $[[n,k,d]]_q$ QEC code.
+Analogous to the quantum Singleton bound for the parameters of QEC codes, the more general entanglement-assisted (EA)-quantum Singleton bound for the parameters of EAQEC codes is available to us in the following.